 “You need to make sure your organization understands and has a plan to follow the appropriate rules,” Bairstow says.
 “Privacy will continue to be at the forefront of the industry conversation.

 “For the foreseeable future, our reality will be living with the balance of user privacy, but also utility, and supporting tradeoffs between the two,” he adds.

 Skyhook and LiveRamp Power People-Based Mobile Marketing

-Marketers can leverage Skyhook’s powerful and accurate location insights with LiveRamp’s identity resolution capabilities through the LiveRamp IdentityLink Data Store.
+Marketers can leverage Skyhook’s powerful and accurate location insights with LiveRamp’s identity resolution capabilities through the LiveRamp IdentityLink Data Marketplace.